-Participants must also meet Nursing Facility Level of Care as defined in 907 KAR 1:022 and 907 KAR 3:090.
-Both statements reflect current eligibility requirements for the ABI waiver and have been added to the waiver application for clarification.
+Participants must meet the Nursing Facility Level of Care regulation as defined in the 907 KAR 1:022.

 c.
 Transition of Individuals Affected by Maximum Age Limitation.
 When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):